abjobarteh/NAQAA/README.md

 ## Project Structure

 The structure of the folder is important to understand.
 All the files are structured based on modules in folders.
-You can reference files about a specific module by accecssing the respective folder of that module named according to the module.
+You can reference files about a specific module by accessing the respective folder of that module named according to the module.

 ## Routes files